This article originally appeared on VICE US.

-Two types of pollution, specifically, that have caused almost half a million deaths in Europe every year have significantly decreased.
-Nitrogen dioxide pollution from the burning of coal and oil is down 40% in Europe this month, according to the study.
-The study also found that pollution from tiny particles, small enough to make their way into the bloodstream if they’re breathed, is down 10%.
+Two specific types of pollution that have caused almost half a million deaths in Europe every year have significantly decreased: Nitrogen dioxide pollution from the burning of coal and oil is down 40% in Europe this month, according to the study, and pollution from tiny particles, small enough to enter the bloodstream if they’re breathed, is down 10%.

 “I am very conflicted about all of this.
 People are dying.
 The measures we have been forced to take are causing a lot of economic and other distress,” the lead author of the air pollution study, Lauri Myllyvirta, told The Guardian.
 “I hope this will make people think: ‘What if we had this sort of air quality not because everyone is forced to sit at home but because we managed the shift to clean transport and energy?”

 The researchers used simulated computer models that combine historical data for air quality, weather conditions, population, and emissions to estimate the number of deaths that have been avoided due to less air pollution.

 But the actual number of lives saved due to the reduction of air pollution is likely way higher globally: The study only examined lives saved over the course of a single month in Europe, where the virus has killed more than 130,000 people in total.
 Some of the sharpest global declines in air pollution around the world have been recorded in densely populated regions of China and India, which have high levels of air pollution.